 How Long Should Your Test Stream Last?

-I find that it’s fairly easy to kill five to ten minutes for the test and just play around with the game that you will stream.
-Given that length of time, it is likely that the test will be fairly accurate and indicative of the sorts of results your live broadcast will achieve.
+Given that length of time, it is likely that the test will be fairly accurate and indicative of the sorts of results your live stream will achieve.

 Are Twitch Test Streams Done Offline?